-POLICY DMCCH2: MICRO-RENEWABLES IN THE SETTING OF HERITAGE ASSETS where they:
+POLICY DMCCH2: MICRO-RENEWABLES IN THE SETTING OF HERITAGE ASSETS

-Proposals for new micro-renewable systems in the setting of Heritage Assets will be supported
+Proposals for new micro-renewable systems in the setting of Heritage Assets will be supported where they:

 - I. Demonstrate they are consistent with the energy hierarchy firstly reducing energy demand in the building, secondly increasing energy efficiency, and finally looking to generate renewable energy - II.
-Avoid harm to the significance of the asset via its setting, or where harm can be appropriately mitigated through the impact of installations on their setting or where harm can be appropriately mitigated by sensitive design or screening.
-This includes considering the impact on Conservation Areas and Registered Parks and Gardens and the contribution of the surrounding landscape character to the setting.
+Avoid harm to the significance of the asset via its setting, by sensitive design or screening.
+This includes considering the impact on Conservation Areas and Registered Parks and Gardens and the contribution of the surrounding landscape character to the setting. - III.
+Assess the potential for below ground archaeology where proposals would require breaking ground or cause vibrations, and appropriately avoid or mitigate any harm.